dwave-examples/cryptarithmetic/README.md

 3. The first letter must be non-zero, unless the puzzle contains one letter long components.

 # Code Specifics
-Puzzle files containing larger words are generally harder for this to solve.
+Puzzle files containing larger words are generally harder to solve.
-Scaling can help the solver arrive at an optimal solution for larger problems with large energy scales.
+Scaling biases can help the solver arrive at an optimal solution for larger problems with large energy scales.
+Due to the probabilistic nature of the solver, it may take several runs of a puzzle file to find a solution.

 # References
 Wiki page on [verbal arithmetic](https://en.wikipedia.org/wiki/Verbal_arithmetic).